futuretap/FTLinearActivityIndicator/README.md

 ## Requirements

-- iOS 11 or higher
+- iOS 12 or higher (iOS 11 is supported until version 1.6)
 - compiles for Mac Catalyst or visionOS (without network activity indicator)

 ## Installation